ACPK/startupri/README.md

 11. Download New Startups from Angellist and Crunchbase:  $ Rake new_statups
 12. Visit http://localhost:3000/admin, "events" or "startups", and mark any unwanted entries as "hidden"
    - If you just delete them, they will be created again when the rake task runs.
+13. Uses Letter Opener for testing email locally (https://github.com/ryanb/letter_opener)
+14. Sign up for http://mailjet.com, and include your email settings in Application.YML

+- For any questions or comments, find me at http://twitter.com/andrewcpkelley

 ## Data Sources